JialeTomTian/site/content/_index.md

 ---

 ## About Me
 👋🏻 My name is Tom Tian.
-I am an full time Software Engineer at Databricks 🧱.
+I am a full time Software Engineer at Databricks 🧱.
 I completed my Masters of Science in
 Computer Science (MSCS) at
 the University of Illinois Urbana Champaign 🌽 and my Bachelor of Computer Science at the University